 - quoting, underwriting and renewing insurance and reinsurance products.

 - other purposes outside the insurance lifecycle that are necessary for the provision of insurance throughout the insurance lifecycle period.

 - business activities that Newline may legally undertake.

-Newline may use your CPI in various circumstances, including if:
+Newline may use your PII in various circumstances, including if:

 - you have provided your consent to such use;

 - it is necessary for the performance of a contract with you or in order to take steps at your request prior to entering into a contract;

 - it is necessary for compliance with a legal obligation to which Newline is subject;